zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

 Those NS are out-of-bailiwick.

 * Zone: good-undel-4.basic02.xa
-  * The name servers in delegation ns1 and ns2.
+  * The name servers in delegation are ns1 and ns2.
   * There is no glue for ns1 and ns2.
   * The undelegated data has out-of-bailiwick name servers without glue.
   * Normal lookup provides IP addresses for the name server names.